 Don’t load up at the first place you stop.
 This holds true for bakeries especially.
 There are so many good places to explore, so pace yourself!
 Stop at lots of places.
 Try some new ones.
 And save the big tourist traps for last—they’re open late.

 Try someplace new every time you go.
-No matter how often we go to Amish Indiana, we never run out new places to shop.
+No matter how often we go to Amish Indiana, we never run out new places to shop, and this is true for me even after 20+ years.
 Every country road has a bakery or a farm stand or a sign advertising bread or eggs or honey or maple syrup or candles or something good.

 So there you have them...
 The Ten Commandments of Shopping in Amish Country.
 Go, and sin no more.